T-Sukihiro-T/T-Sukihiro-T.github.io/README.md

 # A Whole Lotta Practice XD
-Sll of my practice files for you to laugh at XD
+Some of my practice files for you to laugh at XD

 Try some stuff out!